 We had fun strolling the main street, riding the historic train to the nearest gold mine site and looking at the fun antique stores.
 Toss in eating Mexican food at a restaurant serving at 25% capacity, then savoring homemade Moose Tracks Ice cream with nuts, caramel, marshmallow bits and chocolate sauce swirls.

 Virginia City makes a fun weekend away and this tiny town was packed with travelers.
 It certainly feels safe.
 We heard they had stayed open all through the lockdown period and have not had one case of coronavirus.

 Our baby blue motel, the Sugarloaf Mountain Motel, has 10 funky rooms and a store that sells liquor 24 hours a day.
 Ah, Nevada.
 Very nice owners, Candice and Charlie from San Jose, decided to raise their daughter in a vintage mountain town and support it with an innkeeper’s lifestyle.
 They do a fine job.

 Our Last Day: Cross Country Road Trip to the Pacific

 From there, it was a driving tour circling scenic Lake Tahoe, starting with the Nevada sides and driving West to the California side.
 Here, we are posing with a very tall bear family made of 200,000 U.S. and Canadian pennies.
 The sculpture, “Ursa Mater,” debuted at Burning Man a few years ago and was installed on the lakeshore as a public artwork by Tahoe City in 2019.

-We had visited the area with Regan on ski trips to Squaw Valley Alpine Meadows but didn’t realize the sparkling blue green Lake Tahoe was even more beautiful — and much more crowded — in summer.
+We had visited the area with Regan on ski trips to what’s now called Palisades Tahoe but didn’t realize the sparkling blue green Lake Tahoe was even more beautiful — and much more crowded — in summer.